imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 As a child I remember my family's praising me for being 'brainy'.
 They gave me constant positive feedback for being right.
-As long as I appeared to be right all the time I felt like I was winning, but I was actually losing.
+As long as I appeared to be right all the time I felt like I was winning.
+In actuality, though, I was losing.
 I learned to hide my ignorance of things so as never to appear wrong.
 I've spent most of my life missing answers to questions I didn't ask.
 I became lazy, unconsciously thinking that my smarts would allow me to coast through life.

 Once I left School, and with it a culture principally concerned with measuring and rewarding rightness, I had a hard time knowing how to